-Funny sex scenes — at least, those that are meant to make you laugh — are often our favorite kind.
+Funny sex scenes — at least, those that are meant to make you laugh — are often the best kind.
 Ironically, they tend to portray much more realistic on-screen sex than their serious, sultry counterparts.
 In funny sex scenes, you get weirdness, kink, awkwardness, jealousy, fantasy — oh yeah, and condoms.
 For some reason, the only time you see latex on screen is when the sex is supposed to be funny.
-Below are ten of our favorite funny sex scenes — though not all of them were initially intended to be funny (we’re looking at you, Clive Owen).
-By the way, if you’re wondering where AMERICAN PIE and PORKY’S are: we took the liberty of limiting this list to scenes that made us laugh.
+Below are ten of the funniest sex scenes of all time — though not all of them were initially intended to be funny (we’re looking at you, Clive Owen).
+By the way, if you’re wondering where the American Pies of the movie world are: we took the liberty of limiting this list to scenes that made us laugh.
 And we’re not — nor have we ever been — fourteen-year-old boys.

 10. THE MEANING OF LIFE (1983)

 The Brits may not excel at Olympic opening ceremonies, but they sure do excel at making sex funny.
 This Monty Python film features the weirdest sex-ed lesson in the history of cinema — but actually, it’s a lot more helpful than most real-life sex ed these days.

 A Catholic school teacher, played by John Cleese, asks his male students how to get the “vaginal juices” flowing.
 “Rubbing the clitoris, sir?” asks one boy.
 Cleese responds, “What’s wrong with a kiss, boy?
 Hmm?
 Why not start her off with a nice kiss?
 You don’t have to go leaping straight for the clitoris like a bull at a gate.”
 He discusses other methods, from stroking thighs to nibbling earlobes.
 In case of performance anxiety, he suggests: “Tonguing will give you the best idea of how the juices are coming along.”